-While our goals for children from the 2s through the 4/5s remain consistent, our approach throughout the three years of the program is a progression that builds on previous experiences and evolves along with children’s increasingly complex and robust capacity for expression, collaboration and independence.
+While our goals for children from the 2s through the 4/5s remain consistent, our emergent project-based approach throughout the three years of the program is a progression that builds on previous experiences and skills and evolves along with children’s increasingly complex and robust capacity for expression, collaboration and independence.

 The world of the two year old is rich with discovery, where each moment or focus of their attention is as compelling as the next.
 While two year olds may look small in the outside world, they are in fact quite big.
 They have big ideas, big feelings and a deep well of curiosity about themselves, other people and the world.
 They are open to learning and thinking in ways that are surprising and new to us, and are constantly making connections and meaning about what they are noticing.
 In the 2s program we encourage play as a form of expression, whether with clay, paint, water, dramatic play or other open-ended and inspiring materials.
 2s teachers will establish a clear sense of routine and expectations in the classroom from the beginning of the school year, helping children to develop the sense of comfort and trust that will allow them to freely explore, create and play.
 Music and singing are an essential part of the program and are seen as a way to unify the group, share a common language, facilitate transitions and engage in the joy of creating music together.
 Teachers recognize and foster moments of interaction and connection throughout the day, supporting children to express their needs and wants and be aware of others.